 The honest advice: if your bumper has minor parallel parking battle scars — a few scuffs and light paint transfer — do not stress about repairing every single one immediately.
 These are cosmetic.
 But if the damage is noticeable or you are planning to sell or trade the vehicle, getting the bumper cleaned up is a smart investment.
 A vehicle with a clean, undamaged exterior is worth significantly more than one with visible bumper damage.

 If you are tired of dealing with parking damage, consider a clear protective film (PPF) on the bumper corners and edges.
-It costs $200 to $500 to apply but absorbs scuffs and scratches that would otherwise damage the paint.
+It absorbs scuffs and scratches that would otherwise damage the paint.
 Think of it as a screen protector for your bumper.

 At AutoBlast, bumper repair is one of our specialties.
 Whether it is a parking lot scuff, a cracked bumper from a fender bender, or a full bumper replacement after a collision, we handle it all.
 We work on all makes and models, from Honda Civics to BMWs, and we stand behind every repair.